 - Alternative: BPC-157 alone for mild cases

-- Important: combine with rotator cuff rehab exercises starting week 3-4
+- Important: add rotator cuff rehab exercises starting week 3-4

 Patellar Tendonitis (Jumper's Knee)